Habenzu/ECB_Topic_Chronicles/doc/report.md

 We now investigate whether the distributional patterns observed above can be validated statistically.
 Specifically, we test for statistically significant changepoints and their timing.

 We model the sequence of publication times mentioning "Climate change" as a piecewise-constant Poisson process.
-Under the null hypothesis of a constant rate $\lambda$ (no changepoint), inter-arrival times are i.i.d. exponential and, conditional on the total observation window, the ordered arrivals behave like order statistics of a Uniform$(0,1)$ sample.
+Under the null hypothesis of a constant rate $\lambda$ (no changepoint), we assume inter-arrival times are i.i.d. exponential and, conditional on the total observation window, the ordered arrivals behave like order statistics of a Uniform$(0,1)$ sample.
 Following @GALEANO2007, we test deviations from this null using a CUSUM-type statistic on the rescaled event times.

 Let $0 < T_1 < \dots < T_n = T$ denote arrival times (in days) since the first observed event (first publication on "Climate change").
 Define rescaled times $U_i = T_i / T$ and CUSUM deviations
 $$